NATO

 In Hegseth’s book, The War on Warriors: Behind the Betrayal of the Men Who Keep Us Free, he wrote: “Why should America, the European ‘emergency contact number’ for the past century, listen to self-righteous and impotent nations asking us to honor outdated and one-sided defense arrangements they no longer live up to?
 Maybe if NATO countries actually ponied up for their own defense – but they don’t.
 They just yell about the rules while gutting their militaries and yelling at America for help.”

-Trump’s bombastic campaign rhetoric and Hegseth’s pointed words highlight their belief that, for decades, our European allies have taken advantage of our military protection without paying their fair share financially.
-We agree, although we firmly believe President Trump’s incendiary statements about NATO and many of our closest allies are unhelpful and unnecessary, to say the least.
+Donald Trump’s bombastic campaign rhetoric and Pete Hegseth’s insulting words highlight their belief that, for decades, our European allies have taken advantage of our military protection without paying their fair share financially.
+They are not necessarily wrong, but their incendiary statements about NATO – especially in combination with how they treat many of our closest allies – are unhelpful, to say the least.